A 30-year Partnership

-The Aquatic Ecology Laboratory (AEL) holds a 30-year partnership with the Ohio Department of Natural Resources, Ohio Division of Wildlife (DOW) in which we (Ludsin, Marschall; emeritus faculty Culver, Stein) work with DOW biologists and scientists to answer questions in fisheries ecology and conservation in Lake Erie and smaller inland lakes/reservoirs throughout Ohio.
-Past and current research conducted under this partnership also has addressed problems in aquaculture/hatchery production, water quality, and ecosystem management.
+The Aquatic Ecology Laboratory (AEL) holds a 30-year partnership with the Ohio Department of Natural Resources, Ohio Division of Wildlife (DOW) in which we (Dr. Ludsin, Dr. Marschall; emeritus faculty Dr. Culver, Dr. Stein) work with DOW biologists and scientists to answer questions in fisheries ecology and conservation in Lake Erie and inland lakes/reservoirs throughout Ohio.
+Past and current research conducted under this partnership has also addressed problems in aquaculture/hatchery production, water quality, and ecosystem management.
 In these endeavors, we typically apply ideas from physiological, behavioral, population, community, and ecosystem ecology with a goal of developing solid principles upon which management decisions can be based.

 AEL researchers have benefited from this partnership in several additional ways:

 - Specific direct funding of research projects, including full Graduate Research Associateship and Post-doctoral support;

 - Associated funding that includes: (i) administrative and technical staff support, (ii) research equipment, boats, and vehicles, (iii) research equipment manufacture, and repair, (iv) research facility construction and maintenance, (v) travel to scientific meetings and professional/scientific workshops, and (vi) access to replicated hatchery ponds for experiments;

 - Collection of data by DOW personnel in direct support of our research; and